cycloidio/bootstrap-stacks/README.md

-# boostrap-stacks
+# Stack blueprints

-This is a collection of stack templates the users can use to create a small stacks to start using Cycloid.
+This is a collection of stack blueprints the users can use to create a small stacks to start using Cycloid.

-## How does a template work
+## How does a blueprint work

 The difference from a normal stacks are the following:
 - a template stack has in the `.config.yml` the field `template: true`